Randall Airport

 Randall Airport is a public use airport in Orange County, New York, United States.
 It is owned by Aerodrome Dev Corp and is located two nautical miles (3.74 km) southeast of the central business district of the City of Middletown.
 According to the FAA's National Plan of Integrated Airport Systems for 2007–2011, it is categorized as a reliever airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned 06N by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Randall Airport covers an area of 77 acre at an elevation of 523 ft above mean sea level.
 It has one runway designated 08/26 with an asphalt surface measuring 2811 by 60 ft.

 For the 12-month period ending August 6, 2006, the airport had 22,504 aircraft operations, an average of 27 per day: 100% general aviation with a few ultralights.
 At that time there were 43 aircraft based at this airport: 47% single-engine, 44% gliders and 9% ultralights.

 Accidents and incidents

+On December 14, 2006, a white-and-red Cessna 172 tried to land his aircraft, but he skidded and crashed into trees 1,000 feet past the end of the runway.
+The pilot came with non-life threatening injuries and was transported to the hospital by ambulance.

 On May 5, 2018, an Aeronca 7AC crashed off Dolsontown Road, in the nearby town of Wawayanda shortly after taking off from Randall.
 The pilot, Rabbi Aaron D. Panken, president of Hebrew Union College-Jewish Institute of Religion, was killed; the other passenger, a flight instructor, survived with injuries that were not life-threatening.